Reviewed by

 Last updated

-What is Trademark Assignment?
+What is Trademark Assignment in India?

 Types of Trademark Assignment in India